 - Spices – cayenne pepper or oregano

 If you have canker sores inside your mouth during a dental office visit, then inform your Chandler dentist because they may want to reschedule your examination, cleaning or treatment for a later time.
-To help canker sores heal faster, a dentist can also prescribe medication for your mouth ulcers.
+To help it heal faster, a dentist can also prescribe medication for your mouth ulcers.